Jimmie Johnson: 2017: Final NASCAR wins

 Johnson came into 2017 as the defending NASCAR Cup Series champion.
 The start of the season didn't go as smoothly as the end of last season, however.
-Through the first six races of the season, Johnson only scored one Top 10 finish.
+Through the first six races of the season, Johnson only scored one top-ten finish.
 He then rebounded with back-to-back wins at the 2017 O'Reilly Auto Parts 500 in Texas (started from the rear of the field) and the 2017 Food City 500 at Bristol, his first win at The Last Great Coliseum since 2010.
-This would be the 14th and final time he won back-to-back races in his career.
+This would be the fourteenth and final time he won back-to-back races in his career.
 The following week, Johnson would finish just outside the Top 10 at Richmond, after colliding with teammate Dale Earnhardt Jr late in the event, leading to an eventual flat tire and spin for the driver of the No. 88.

 Johnson scored his third win of the season at Dover in June after passing Kyle Larson on an overtime restart, which ended under caution with a multicar incident behind the two leaders.
 This was Johnson's record-holding 11th win at Dover and 83rd career victory, tying him with NASCAR Hall of Famer, Cale Yarborough.
 This would eventually be Johnson's final NASCAR Cup Series win.

 The rest of the season didn't go smoothly for Johnson.
 In the week following his Dover triumph, during the Axalta presents the Pocono 400, Johnson's brakes failed into turn 1 at a speed of over 200 MPH, resulting in a tremendous impact with the outside SAFER barrier.
-Similarly, directly behind Johnson, fellow competitor Jamie McMurray also experienced a brake failure, and impacted the wall hard, igniting a large vehicle fire.
+Similarly, directly behind Johnson, fellow competitor Jamie McMurray also experienced a brake failure and impacted the wall hard, igniting a large vehicle fire.
 Both Johnson and McMurray were uninjured in the accident.